pboivin/flou-laravel/README.md

 php artisan vendor:publish --tag=flou-config
 ```

-Edit the `config/flou.php` to match your project's configuration.
+Edit `config/flou.php` to match your project's configuration.

 From there, you can use all features through the `Flou` facade.
 For example: